patrikdolsson/webgl-product-configurator/README.md

 */
 ```

+Use existing code as reference for how to implement your own product configurator.

 ### Step 1

 Create a configurable product in CATIA and export all the STL models as desired according to the [CATIA-product-configurator repo](https://github.com/patrikdolsson/CATIA-product-configurator).
 Then replace the STL folder with the one generated from your product configurator using CATIA.